FLOORPLAN – Los Angeles 05.04.24

 “Can you open this?”
 A familiar voice asks over Mark Knight & Darius Syrossian featuring Prospect Park’s “Get This Feeling.”
 “Well dang.”
 Ms. “Daddy Techno” seems to pop up everywhere.
 As her fingers fiddle with a small baggie of the White Devil.

 Hydrate time.
 You brave the line of ten deep to purchase water from the friendliest bar staff.
-While in line you over hear the vocal harmony of Martha Walsh and Jocelyn Brown on Todd Terry’s “Jumpin” (Wh0 Remix) the perfect segue into The Bucketheads “The Bomb!
+While in line you overhear Agua Sin Gas & Antoine Clamaran’s “Everybody Pumpin’ 2023.”
+The cover does not live up to the 1994 original, Todd Terry’s “Jumpin'” featuring Martha Walsh and Jocelyn Brown but Clamaran’s effort perfectly segues into The Bucketheads’ “The Bomb!
 (These Sounds Fall Into My Mind).”
 The Kenny Dope classic is fire.

 0335